mkram01/EPI563-SpatialEPI/docs/05-disease-mapping-2.md

 ## 1 66 with 10 links
 ```

 The `summary()` function for objects of class `nb` (a *neighbor* object created in `spdep`) provides some useful high-level info, including the presence of regions with zero links (no neighbors -- a problem that could occur with islands, for example), and the distribution of number of links or neighbors.

-You might want to look at the structure of the `queen_nb` object also, either using `str(queen_nb)`, or perhaps just viewing the first few elements in the list (e.g. because `nb` objects are of class `list` in R, use the double-bracket indexing of lists like this `queen_nb[[1]]`).
+You might want to look at the structure of the `queen_nb` object also, either using `str(queen_nb)`, or perhaps just viewing the first few elements in the list (e.g. because `nb` objects are of class `list` in R, use the double-bracket indexing of lists like this `queen_nb[[1]]` to view the neighbors for the *first* region).

 The neighbor object is essentially a list with length equal to the number of regions ($n=159$ counties in this case).
 The elements in the list correspond to the order of the input dataset, with the first list item being the first county in the current sort order.
 Each element in the list is a vector identifying *which other* counties are neighbors to it.